Mathu-lmn/minutis-logistik/README.md

 # Logistics Request Management Application

-This application was developed as part of a hackathon to address the logistics request management needs of the Red Cross.
+This application was developed as part of a 2-3 days hackathon to address the logistics request management needs of the Red Cross.
 Please note that this is a simple conceptual design of the module and does not include persistence.
+*PS: Note that we had no knowledge of TypeScript and Angular/Ionic before starting this project, so we learned on the fly.*

 ## Prerequisites